Buttery Baked Lobster Tail Recipe

 4.67 from 30 votes

-Fancy Baked Lobster Tails are served with a garlic butter sauce in the perfect dinner for special occasions.
-These restaurant-style lobster tails are juicy and delicious, but real EASY to make in under 20 minutes!
+Fancy baked lobster tails served with garlic butter sauce are the perfect dinner for special occasions.
+These restaurant-style lobster tails are juicy and delicious, but they're really easy to make in under 20 minutes!

 Prep Time: 10 minutes